Comments

 by artappraiser on Mon, 12/07/2020 - 6:01pm

-My small community is doing pretty will with masks and social distancing but there are a couple that refuse to wear on.
+My small community is doing pretty well with masks and social distancing but there are a couple that refuse to wear one.
 The local store doesn't make a scene and I don't either because it's easy to keep away from them.
 But I know who they are and I avoid them at all times.
 If this really was a thing and a substantial number of blacks refused the vaccine any white or even black person with even average intelligence would avoid black people.

 good point! even if the covid vaccines ended up creating a whole generation of thalidomide babies down the line, for the next year or so it's gonna be the main tribal thing; the question is gonna be: are youse vaccinated or aren't ya?
 Talk about outcasts...